Wednesday, 15 April 2020

 Destination Addiction

-T had been working for the same prestigious company since she graduated from university.
-She may have actually started just a month afterwards and remained with them until she was in her early 50s.
-What happened then was that she was offered an early retirement.
 Someone could have taken this opportunity to enjoy the rest of their life while they are still able to.
 But not T. The woman was shattered.
 She couldn’t handle being free; not being told what to do.
 Simply because she was never used to it.
-Strict parents in the early 1960s, school, university, then work followed.
+Strict traditional parents migrating to the U.S in the early 1960s, school, university, then work followed.
 She never had time for herself, and when life happened she didn’t take it too well.

 Naturally, T doesn’t know how to cook, has quite the poor social skills, and is emotionally immature.
 Apart from her husband and parents, she has no friends — and never spoke of any.

 The reality is, now they are actually safe at home, owning their hours, perhaps for the first time in years.
-Many are in fact still getting payed.
+Many are in fact still getting paid.
 If I were them, I’d actually be ecstatic and learn how to enjoy the slow pace; how to master the art of living my own life — on my own terms, my own drum tunes.
 So it is precisely how you look at it that matters at the end.

 Without solitude and introspection the distractions of life with all its drama win by default.

 This brings us to Destination Addiction.
 As a topic discussed in a full sub-chapter in my book, destination addiction is the obsession with the idea that the future holds the promise for our happiness or fulfilment.
 Either in the next place, the next job, the next lottery ticket, the next big break, with the next partner, or in the next life.
 Most people have a subconscious tendency to believe that the next moment will be better than the current one.
 That is to say, they feel they need to leave where they are to reach where they want to be.
 “Chasing the Rainbow” is a lethal mindset to adopt.
-Besides, if you somehow ever reach the pot of gold you will likely be too old to enjoy it.

 That said, many forget that our time here is limited — a mere 100 years at most.
 The truth remains, however: Happiness or fulfilment or whatever else you may be seeking can never be found if you’re only expecting to find it in the next time or place.
 Not unexpectedly, if we’re always dismissing the Here and Now and postponing that which we’re looking for to the next moment or destination, we’ll never reach it.
 The present moment is all we got.
 Living it fully and madly is how we reach our full potential while creating our own reality.
 It was humans, you see, who made time up as a construct, and it is no commodity.

-Coming from someone who worked in shifts six times a week for six straight years, I remember well.
-No wonder I eventually had to get sedated in my free time.
-To gain some kind of control over my life; to “do what I want”.
-This eventually evolved into yet another kind of addiction involving a substance.
-Four more years of a slightly less hectic schedule followed.
-Yet, the lack of passion and fulfilment were still there.
-Then it was time to leave it all behind, travel far and away and get clean.
+The only wise thing to do was to leave it all behind, travel far and away and get clean.
 The Rebirth.
 The Healing.
 The Becoming.
 The Renaissance.
 Taking arts in general and writing in particular as vocations then came to the rescue, helping me awaken to my true nature.
 Ever since and I work from home.
 So, luckily, the isolation, the comforting “me-time”, and not leaving the house for days at times come naturally here.
 In actual fact, my life has barely changed since the beginning of the pandemic.
+But that is just me.

 The best suggestion about what to do during this COVID-19 lockdown is to use the seclusion, free time, and unshackled, unobstructed energy to create and to learn.
 See, some people get bored, others get creative.
 This is how I began writing and taking photos — simply doing that which I love, and hence that which I can be good at.
 You can’t go wrong there, really.
 So get creative while you can or read books that you actually do finish.
 Research topics that captivate YOU, for almost anything and everything becomes interesting once we dig deep enough.
 Learn about yourself while taking this compulsory break from the rat race.

-Speaking of, do you think rats who feel stuck in a routine self-defeating life blame it on the “Human Race”?
+Do you think rats who feel stuck in a routine self-defeating life blame it on the “Human Race”?

 ALSO VIEW: